 What are Azure Reservations?

-Azure Reservations helps you save money by pre-paying for one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
+Azure Reservations help you save money by pre-paying for one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
 Pre-paying allows you to get a discount on the resources you use.
 Reservations can significantly reduce your virtual machine, SQL database compute, Azure Cosmos DB, or other resource costs up to 72% on pay-as-you-go prices.
 Reservations provide a billing discount and don't affect the runtime state of your resources.

 You can buy a reservation in the Azure portal.

 Why buy a reservation?

 If you have virtual machines, Azure Cosmos DB or SQL databases that use significant capacity or throughput, or that run for long periods of time, purchasing a reservation gives you the most cost-effective option.
 For example, if you continuously run four instances of a service without a reservation, you are charged at pay-as-you-go rates.
 If you purchase a reservation for those resources, you immediately get the reservation discount.
 The resources are no longer charged at the pay-as-you-go rates.